openvinotoolkit/workbench/docs/Workbench_DG/Import_YOLO.md

    **Interpret Report Results**

    The report has two display options: Basic and Advanced mode.
-To learn more about each column of the Accuracy Report, refer to `Interpreting Accuracy Report <accuracy report results>` page.
+To learn more about each column of the Accuracy Report, refer to Interpreting Accuracy Report page.

-   .. _accuracy report results:: Accuracy_Report_results.md

    Each line of the report table in basic mode contains a number of detected objects in the image: **A. Optimized Model Detections**.
 The number of objects in Parent model predictions for the image is indicated in **B. Parent Model Detections**.
 If the numbers do not match, the model must be incorrect.